AnnaGalante/donewithky/README.md

-# donewithky
+# Done with Kentucky
-Done with Kentuky
+We're leaving Kentucky, and it can't happen soon enough